w15546251-afk/new-da-hood-farm/README.md

 local function equipCombatTool()
     local char = LocalPlayer.Character
-    if not char then return end
-    local humanoid = char:FindFirstChildOfClass("Humanoid")
+    if not char then return false end local humanoid = char:FindFirstChildOfClass("Humanoid")
-    if not humanoid then return end
+    if not humanoid then return false end

+    -- Check if already equipped
+    if char:FindFirstChild("Combat") then
+        return true
+    end

     local backpack = LocalPlayer:FindFirstChildOfClass("Backpack")
     if backpack then
         local combatTool = backpack:FindFirstChild("Combat")
         if combatTool then
             humanoid:EquipTool(combatTool)
-            return true
+            task.wait(0.1) -- Allow tool equip to process return true
         end
-    end

-    if char:FindFirstChild("Combat") then
-        return true
     end

     return false